Citizen Science

 Why do we collect data?

-The data collected does not belong to any one, it is collected by the people, for the people and from the people.
+The data collected belongs to us all, it is collected by the people, for the people and from the people.
 Those who contribute to the data platform, can also reap the value from it.

 How often do we measure?